alexfikl/uvt-letterhead/README.md

 image if you want to use one.
 Modify `template.tex` as appropriate and build with `pdflatex` (or `xelatex` or `lualatex` for the adventurous).

-Note that, by default this uses the [Myriad Pro](https://fonts.adobe.com/fonts/myriad) font.
-This font is generally not available for free, but can be purchased from Adobe or a [reseller](https://www.fontspring.com/fonts/adobe/myriad-pro).
-The OTF fonts can be directly loaded by the `XeLaTeX` or `LuaLaTeX` engines.
-To get it working on `PDFLaTeX`, use the [FontPro](https://github.com/sebschub/FontPro) distribution.
-If you cannot obtain the font (or the installation does not work for some reason), it can be disabled with the `nomyriadpro` option.
-In general, we recommend using a free sans serif font instead, e.g `\usepackage{helvet}` for the Helvetica look-alike Nimbus Sans L or `\usepackage{paratype}` for the PT Sans fonts that resemble Myriad Pro better.

 The package defines the following options used as `\usepacakge[opts]{uvt-letterhead}`.

 | Option                            | Description                           |